Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 # Known Bugs :
 Here are the main ones:
   - Bloom Size Scale, Lumen GI Scene Lighting Update Speed, Lumen GI Final Gather Lighting Update Speed, Exposure EV100 Min, Exposure EV100 Max, AO Power, AO Quality, and all Clouds settings are not functioning.
-For all settings except the clouds, the issue stems from these variables not being assigned to a pin in a Make PostProcessSettings node, because the pin doesn't sho up, despite checking the 'show pin' box.
+For all settings except the clouds, the issue stems from these variables not being assigned to a pin in a Make PostProcessSettings node, because the pin doesn't show up, despite checking the 'show pin' box.
 As for the clouds settings, I have not yet investigated why they are not working.

 # To do :
-  - Make a better Common Bound Action Bar with Apply, Reset and Cancel settings
+  - Make a better Common Bound Action Bar with "Apply", "Reset" and "Cancel" settings, instead of just "Back", in the options menu
+  - Make the Tab List View Working
-  - Add other settings like controls, audio, color blind mode, etc
+  - Add other settings like controls, display, audio, color blind mode, etc
   - Fix all bugs